 10 | What growth do you expect for your company in the next 3-5 years?

 When you’re branding your company, you want to establish an aesthetic that will last several years and leave room for growth.
 Branding a company is a large undertaking, so try and avoid rebranding every year or two.

 To make sure your new brand has longevity and room to grow, think about where you want your business to be in 3 or 5 years.
 Do you want to expand into webinars, coaching, or online teaching courses?
 Or maybe you hope to offer printed, physical products.
 You may want to think about packaging options when creating your brand.

 You need to think about all the possibilities you hope to achieve in the future, so you can incorporate those items into your branding package now.

 I encourage you to consider each of these questions when preparing for a new brand.
-Also, I have 2 spots remaining for branding packages in 2016.
-To view my packages, click here.

 What are some of your favorite brands and why?